Why You Should Be Treated By The World Trade Center Health Program And How It Can Help Your 9/11 Victim Compensation Fund Claim

 3. Do not stop care!
 Continue care regularly as recommended by the WTCHP.
 Continue to be treated and monitored even AFTER you have submitted your VCF claim.
 Should the VCF ask for additional medical information, you want to to show that you are still treating with doctors specializing in 9/11 related illnesses.

-If you need more information about registering or filing a claim with the 9/11 Victim Compensation Fund under the Zadroga Act, feel free to call, click the chat button or request to be contacted at the top of this page.
+If you need more information about registering or filing a claim with the 9/11 Victim Compensation Fund under the Zadroga Act, feel free to call, click the chat button or contact us here.